Are you trying to decide if virtual staging for your real estate business is for you?

-The COVID-19 pandemic has only accelerated the amount of service providers in the virtual staging space, which has had a very good market effect of pushing pricing lower and quality higher.
-Just two or three years ago, staging was not nearly as realistic looking and pricing was often $40-60+ per image.
+Besides, the COVID-19 pandemic has accelerated the number of service providers in the virtual staging space, which has had a good market effect of pushing pricing lower and quality higher.

-In our experience (and we’ve tried every major provider), providers in the $25-35/image price point often offer the best quality to price tradeoff.
+In our experience (and we’ve tried every major provider), providers in the $25-35 per image price point often offer the best quality to price tradeoff.

-That said, as part of our commitment to being the market leader in real estate marketing, our team reviews every major virtual staging company in-depth every year so you can see for yourself who is the best.
+As part of our commitment to being the market leader in real estate marketing, our team reviews every major virtual staging company in-depth every year, so you can see for yourself who is the best.

 Beyond Virtual Stagings

-Click here to sign up for a free PhotoUp account today.
-Mention this blog to receive 10 free credits to test out any of our real estate marketing products and services.
+Don’t forget to mention this blog to receive 10 free credits to test out any of our real estate marketing products and services.

 We hope you enjoyed this post on virtual staging 101 for real estate.
 If you did, you may also want to check out our reviews of other virtual staging companies: